eficode-academy/docker-katas/README.md

 ### Misc:

-If you need some guidance on best practice for your docker files then head over to: https://www.fromlatest.io/#/
+If you need some guidance on best practice for your Dockerfiles then head over to: https://www.fromlatest.io/#/